allabux21/gwright99.github.io/openshift4/02-background-context.md

 For a more in-depth description of podman and user namespaces, see this ['Podman and user namespaces: A marriage made in heaven](https://opensource.com/article/18/12/podman-and-user-namespaces) article by Daniel J. Walsh.
 It provides a better overview than what I've provided above and further details on:
 * Why podman can use different user namespaces on the same image (_hint: automatic chowning_).
 * How podman removes the user namespace influence when using `podman build` or `podman commit` to push an image to a container registry (where it needs to be root).

+If you are trying to [run a rootless podman with an NFS share](https://www.redhat.com/sysadmin/rootless-podman-nfs), Walsh has a different article.
+I'm not running NFS and I already have enough problems to deal with, so I'm ignoring it for now but mention it just in case it's needed for later reference (_hint: It seems to be related to UID/GID clashes which is harder to do since you've got to account for the decisions of a local kernel AND remote kernel_).

 Now that you've got a bit of background, let's compare a `top` command executed in my ubuntu shell as user `deeplearning`, versus one I've executed after I've run the `podman unshare` command.